electrikmilk/cherrilang.org/language/variables-constants-globals.md

 ## Constants

-Constants are the implementation of Magic Variables as they cannot be modified.
-When referenced, the output of the action is used (magic variable), instead of inserting a reference to a variable that the action output has been saved to.

-Array constants are not allowed as creating an array value involves adding to a variable, action outputs cannot be added to.

-Otherwise, constants can be used just like variables except that they cannot be redefined or appended to.
-An error will be thrown if you try to redefine or append to a constant.

-It is recommended to use constants when applicable as it will produce a smaller Shortcut.

 ```javascript
 const immutable = 5
 ```

+Constants are the implementation of Magic Variables as they cannot be modified.
+When referenced, the output of the action assigned to the constant is used (magic variable), instead of inserting a reference to a variable that the action output has been saved to.

+Constants can be used just like variables except that they cannot be redefined or appended to or the compiler will throw an error.

+Array or variable constants are not allowed as creating an array value involves adding to a variable, action outputs cannot be added to.

+**It is recommended to use constants when applicable as it will produce a smaller Shortcut.**

 ## Globals